Unitary pseudonatural transformations: Introduction

 \subsection{Acknowledgements}

-The author thanks Ashley Montanaro, David Reutter, Changpeng Shao and Jamie Vicary for useful discussions related to this work, and is particularly grateful to an anonymous referee for many useful comments.
+The author thanks Ashley Montanaro, David Reutter, Changpeng Shao and Jamie Vicary for useful discussions related to this work, and is grateful to anonymous referees for many useful comments.
 The work was supported by EPSRC.